supernnova/SuperNNova/docs/data/index.rst

 Creating a database with different survey
 ------------------------------
-The default filter set is the one from the Dark Energy Survey Supernova ``g,r,i,z``.
-If you want to use your own survey, you'll need to specify your filters (Beware! as from 12/11/19 the input of possible combination of filters has been deprecated!).
+The default filter set is the one from the Dark Energy Survey Supernova Survey ``g,r,i,z``.
+If you want to use your own survey, you'll need to specify your filters.

 .. code::